Skip to main content

 • stability

-• “Played the entire game in a 3-player movie night with no glitches.”
+• “Played entire game in 3 player movie night with no glitches.”

 • graphics

-• “The visuals in the game are stunning, with detailed environments and realistic character models that bring the game to life in a way that adds to the overall sense of dread and unease.”
+• “The visuals in The Devil in Me were stunning, with detailed environments and realistic character models that brought the game to life in a way that added to the overall sense of dread and unease.”

-• “The graphics feel like a step backward, with stiffer and more awkward facial animations than in previous games.”
+• “In terms of visuals, animations and audio, this is mostly pretty great.
+However, the graphics feel like a step backward, with stiffer and more awkward facial animations than in previous games.”

 • atmosphere